buddyfavors/autorenter-nodeexpress-api/README.md

 - Make sure the project is at a location with minimal file path length (this is especially important in a Windows environment!).
 For this project we strongly recommend `c:/aur/api` as the project root.
 - Install [Git](https://git-scm.com/downloads).
 - Install [Node](https://nodejs.org/en/download/) (tested on version 6.2.2)
+- Clone the Git repository to your local machine.

 ## How To